Razelbaz1/surgical-scheduler-rl/README .md

 You can also open the video file directly to see the trained A2C agent scheduling urgent and non-urgent patients across 3 operating rooms.

 ---
+## 📄 Final Report
+The file `Final_Project_Report.pdf` provides a comprehensive summary of the project.
+It includes background theory, environment and algorithm design, training methodology, comparative results, visualization outputs, and academic discussion.
+This document is especially useful for readers seeking a formal overview of the project's methodology and conclusions.

+---
 ## 📖 Academic Reference

 This project was inspired by: